super-penguin/EEE_Detailed_Cell/README.md

 ## Test glutamate evoked plateau potentials in a detailed model (CA229 cell)

-### Updated on Jan.
-18, 2018
+### Updated on April.
+05, 2018
     Both synaptic AMPARs/NMDARs and exsynaptic NMDARs are activated by one NetStim.
-    Synaptic AMPARs/NMDARs get activated 10~15 ms after the stimulation. exsynaptic NMDARs get activated 12~20 ms after the stimulation. gmax for AMPA is 0.05nS; gmax for NMDA is 0.05nS.
+    Synaptic AMPARs/NMDARs get activated 10~100 ms after the stimulation. exsynaptic NMDARs get activated 15~115 ms after the stimulation. gmax for AMPA is 0.05nS; gmax for NMDA is 0.005nS.

 ### Files: